coresoftwaredesign/rummy-vision-pro-doc/README.md

 ### Training Scene Generation

 The goal is to create images with the same visual characteristics as a mobile phone video camera.
-Metadata indicating which classes are selected and the bounding boxes of the corner 'pips' for the image is also created.
+Metadata containing which classes (cards) are selected and the bounding boxes of the corner 'pips' is created.

 The scripts are written in Python and use [OpenCV](https://opencv.org/) (cv2), [imgaug](https://imgaug.readthedocs.io/), and [Pillow](https://pypi.org/project/Pillow/) (PIL) libraries.